 Merchants that decide to accept credit cards are opening their business to greater earning and potentially better success by generating higher sales and profits than compared to only accepting cash or checks.
 Accepting credit cards will help build in-store and online sales, an important segment of commerce today as customers shop more and more every year online.

 - Ability to Accept Payments Online

-Consumers today carry less cash, if at all any, making the need to accept payment card transactions more important than every before in order to cater to the changing trends of customers.
-Having a tobacco merchant account in place will help insure that the merchants have a reliable and secure payment processing solution to handle the needs of the tobacco industry.
+Consumers today carry less cash if at all any, making the need to accept payment card transactions more important than ever before in order to cater to the changing trends of customers.
+Having a tobacco merchant account in place will help ensure that the merchants have a reliable and secure payment processing solution to handle the needs of the tobacco industry.

 Most customers tend to spend more money than what is in their pockets at a given time, whether due to impulse purchases or preferring to make larger payments with a debit or credit card, many customers will opt for payment card transaction instead of using cash, potentially separating merchants from other smoke and glass shops that only offer cash sales.

 Though there are fees for accepting credit card and debit card transactions, more time than not the benefits of accepting payment cards outweighs any of the fees or other expenses that are associated with a tobacco merchant account.

 Accepting credit card and debit card transactions online will allow for merchants to also reach a segment of the population they were unable to sell to in the past, paving the way for greater revenues and profits by simply offering product sales to a wider audience.

 Accepting payments over the internet is essential for some merchants looking to start out in the industry, or for existing merchants looking for ways to increase revenues as more and more customers turn to the internet to do their purchasing.
 Working with a merchant services company that offers secure payment processing with PCI Compliant payment gateway services and ongoing fraud monitoring is essential for building a successful online business.